-My teaching has been informed by the integration of my formal university dance training, my work as a guest artist/teacher, my teaching experience, and my professional choreographic experience.
-A goal in both my teaching and choreographic endeavors stems from the investigation of emotional risks exposing truths.
-I am dedicated to enriching students’ concepts of men and women in dance and shedding light on the impact and contributions made by past and present artists and theorists.
-With this structure, my goal is to inspire, connect, question, and elicit curiosity in my students through inquiry and evaluation.
+My pedagogical method has been informed by the integration of my formal university dance training, my work as a guest artist, my teaching experience, my professional dance experience, and my professional choreographic experience.
+A goal in both my teaching and choreographic endeavors stems from the investigation of emotional risks exposing truths on social equity.
+I am dedicated to enriching students' understanding of gender through deconstructing dance history and present body politics to shed light on the impact and contributions made by past and present artists and theorists.
+With this structure, my goal is to inspire, connect, question, and elicit curiosity in my students through inquiry and self-evaluation.

-A dance instructor needs to also understand different avenues of learning.
+To allow each dancer to flourish, an awareness of different avenues of learning is necessary.
 Auditory and musical learners, visual and spatial learners, verbal learners, logical and mathematical learners, physical or kinesthetic learners, social and interpersonal learners, and intrapersonal learners all require different pedagogical techniques.
-I have experience with a multitude of learning styles and I structure my lessons to reflect student learning requirements.
-I explain my intention in the beginning, show what is expected within the exercise, speak in tune with the beat of the music, count out loud, physically move their bodies with permission, draw diagrams, keep a strong structure, and encourage students to ask questions about what I speak about.
+For each form of dance I teach, I explain my intentions in the beginning, show what is expected within the exercise on my own body, speak in tune with the beat of the music, count out loud, physically move their bodies with permission, draw diagrams, keep a strong structure, use simplistic vocabulary, and encourage students to ask questions about what I speak about.